Sunday, April 21, 2024

 When parking please be courteous and do not block anyone in.
 If the church lot is full you may park on the street or across the street at Bamboo Bakery.

 On April 21st St Peter and Paul will host the Pan-Orthodox Vespers at 6pm.
-Please mark this on your calendars.
+Please check with Mat Elizabeth (Heather) to help with either set up, clean-up and food.

 April 20th at 6:30 pm at Pollack Cinema in Tempe for a viewing of "Sacred Alaska" and "Amphilochios Saint of Patmos."
 Here is the link for ticket purchases: Sacred Alaska and Amphilochios Saint of Patmos